How is CBD oil made and why is it important?

 Liquid Alcohol Extraction

-It is pretty common: the plant parts are soaked in cheap alcohol (mostly isopropyl or ethanol), the obtained mixture is heated and evaporated.
+It is pretty common: the plant parts are soaked in cheap alcohol (mostly isopropyl or ethanol), and the obtained mixture is heated and evaporated.
 The oily residue contains the desired CBD compound.
 That is about it — the principle is very simple.
 The pros?
 It is cheap and efficient.
 The cons?
 Some traces of chlorophyll and waxes can be found in the resulting solution.

 How is CBD oil made traditionally?
 Well, the first techniques of obtaining CBD use oil infusion.
 The hemp plants are heated for a long time to remove excess carbon dioxide.
 Then the dried parts are mixed with oil (typically olive oil) and heated once more.